-Whole-life costs are the total projected operating costs of a given make and model over a set period, usually expressed in penceper-mile terms.
-These should form the basis of any company car decision, particularly when considering outright purchase.
+Whole-life costs - the total projected operating costs of a given make and model over a set period, usually expressed in penceper-mile terms - should form the basis of any company car decision, particularly when considering outright purchase.

-Comprising many facets of vehicle operation including depreciation, fuel costs and servicing, as well as funding charges, insurance and employers' National Insurance Contributions (NIC).
-Whole-life costs enable you to build a picture of a vehicle's operating costs that can be used to compare with other models.
-In turn, these comparisons will help set criteria for the most cost-effective choice list options.
+Comprising many facets of vehicle operation including depreciation, fuel costs and servicing, as well as funding charges, insurance and employers' National Insurance Contributions (NIC), whole-life costs enable you to build a picture of a vehicle's operating costs that can be used to compare with other models.
+In turn, these comparisons will help set the criteria to establish the most cost-effective options for your choice list.